What Is Discoid Lupus?

 Prompt treatment of this condition will help to minimize skin scarring, hair loss due to scalp scarring, and changes to the pigment of your skin.
 Quitting smoking can also help to minimize discoid flares since smoking can reduce the effectiveness of lupus medications.

 Sun exposure can trigger lesions to erupt on the skin or cause existing lesions to worsen.
 Tanning beds and some indoor UV lighting can also contribute to skin eruptions.

 In addition, some medications prescribed for treating discoid lupus may contribute to a more severe UV response.
 Avoiding UV radiation can help to minimize discoid lupus flares.

 Discoid lupus lesions can raise your risk of skin cancer, and lip lesions require special attention due to a higher risk of squamous cell cancer.
 But you can help minimize your risk of discoid skin flares and skin cancer by significantly limiting your sun exposure.

-• Sun-shielding accessories can add even more coverage and peace of mind when you go outdoors.
-UPF 50+ scarves, sun sleeves, gloves, and wraps are just a few items to add to your sun-safe wardrobe.
+Sun shielding accessories can add even more coverage and peace of mind when you go outdoors.
+UPF 50+ scarves, sun sleeves, sun gloves, and sun wraps are just a few items to add to your sun-safe wardrobe.

 While discoid lupus is a complex condition to manage, it shouldn’t prevent you from enjoying the outdoors.
 With solid sun protection, you can participate in all the activities of a full life.

 A sun-safe plan that includes UV Skinz's UPF 50+ clothing and accessories will help you do just that!